jbialobr/GitExtensionsDoc/source/getting_started.rst

 Global Settings
 ^^^^^^^^^^^^^^^

 This page contains the following global Git settings.
+These settings will affect all repositories.

 +-------------+-------------------------------------+----------------------------------------------------------------------------+
 |Group        | Setting                             | Description                                                                |